flying-huckleberry/Less-Slingload-Voice-English/README.txt

-ENGLISH CARGO VOICE ASSIST MOD
+LESS SLINGLOAD VOICE ASSISTANCE + ENGLISH ONLY VOICE ASSISTANCE

 When slingloading external cargo, there is a voice assistant that constantly provides situational awareness.
 This mod allows you to mute any/all of those sound bites.
 ADDITIONALLY, all of the default Russian sound bites which remain unmuted are now English.